archirub/high-performance-computing/README.md

 # high-performance-computing
-Set of graded assignments for my 4th year High Performance Computing module (PHAS0102) at UCL.
+Set of graded assignments for my 4th year High Performance Computing module (PHAS0102) at University College London.

 I obtained 98% overall in this module, with